menrotProg/RepData_PeerAssessment2/Peer_Assess2.md

 As can be seen above - TORNADO has the highest inhuruis and also highest fatalities.

-## The type of events with the greatest econimic consequences
+## The type of events with the greatest economic consequences

 ```r